lgarron/clipboard-polyfill/README.md

 This version is smaller, but does not work in Internet Explorer unless you add your own `Promise` polyfill (see below).

 - Download [`build/clipboard-polyfill.js`](https://raw.githubusercontent.com/lgarron/clipboard-polyfill/master/build/clipboard-polyfill.js) and include it using a `<script>` tag.
-- `npm install clipboard-polyfill` and `import clipboard from "clipboard-polyfill"`.
+- `npm install clipboard-polyfill` and one of:
+  - `import * as clipboard from "clipboard-polyfill"`
+  - `const clipboard = require("clipboard-polyfill");`

 ## With Promise Polyfill

 This version works "out of the box" in all browsers that support copying to the clipboard, but is about 2.5x as large.

 - Download [`build/clipboard-polyfill.promise.js`](https://raw.githubusercontent.com/lgarron/clipboard-polyfill/master/build/clipboard-polyfill.promise.js) and include it using a `<script>` tag.
-- `npm install clipboard-polyfill` and `import clipboard from "clipboard-polyfill/build/clipboard-polyfill.promise"`.
+- `npm install clipboard-polyfill` and one of:
+  - `import * as clipboard from "clipboard-polyfill/build/clipboard-polyfill.promise"`
+  - `const clipboard = require("clipboard-polyfill/build/clipboard-polyfill.promise");`

 ## Which One?